Caring for Seniors

 Respite Care

-Some caregivers may need a temporary break from looking after their family member.
-Visit the Respite Care page to find out what is available through Island Health and how to apply.
+Respite care provides specialized support to clients, giving caregivers a temporary break from their responsibilities, while ensuring quality care for their loved ones in a safe setting.
+Visit the Caregiver Support and Respite page to find out what is available through Island Health and how to apply.

 Services